-On which cue a Toyota Cressida came gliding to a stop out on Grouseland, with an apparition behind its wheel.
-Step over the threshold and slam the door behind you, hard enough to hear something crack and goad the Clevinger dogs into clamorous howls.
+On which cue a Toyota Cressida glided to a stop out on Grouseland, with an apparition behind its wheel.
+Step over the threshold and slam the door behind you, hard enough to goad the Clevinger dogs into clamorous howls.
 No turning tail now, canine or otherwise; it’s onward to Shoreward, to finish off your adversary.
-Her breath will still, her blood congeal; then I’ll be the terrorist of the land...
+Her breath will still, her blood congeal; then I’ll be the fairest terrorist in the land...

-There is a steep lakebluff on the north side of La Cunae Bay whose paramount yardage was laid out and developed, exclusively and restrictively, as Shoreward Heights.
-At its midpoint a Connecticut Yalie built a replica of the Skull & Bones “Tomb,” to serve as club-hub for the élite of Vanderlund; enclosing this with a Stonehenge of detached greystone townhouses, one of which—Number 9 Shoreward Circle—doubled as Casa Carstairs for Lafayette V (DDS) and his family.
+There is a steep lakebluff on the north side of La Cunae Bay whose paramount yardage was laid out, exclusively and restrictively, as Shoreward Heights.
+At its midpoint a Connecticut Yalie built a replica of the Skull & Bones “Tomb” to serve as club-hub for the élite of Vanderlund; enclosing this with a Stonehenge of detached greystone townhouses, one of which—Number 9 Shoreward Circle—doubled as Casa Carstairs for Lafayette V (DDS) and his clan.

-Butterfly Vicki, heading clubward in the Murrisch Lincoln Continental, passed the turnoff to Sunny Squash Court and was starkly reminded of the day Fat Bob Neapolitan trucked the Rosa Dartles to that gated community.
-Its security officer hadn’t wanted to let them in till Vicki’d said “We’re with Britt Groningen’s band”; amending this (after Fiona whacked her shoulder) to “She’s with our band.
+Butterfly Vicki, heading clubward in the Murrisch Lincoln Continental and passing the turnoff to Sunny Squash Court, was starkly reminded of the day Fat Bob Neapolitan trucked the Rosa Dartles to that gated community.
+Its security officer hadn’t wanted to let them in till Vicki’d said “We’re with Britt Groningen’s band”—amending this (after Fiona whacked her shoulder) to “She’s with our band.
 Could you check with Britt, please?”

 Why in the world would Britt describe you to Quisp-or-Quake, backstage at VTHS, and say he should “tape you screaming”?

 Well, never mind Gigi—concentrate on Britt.
-Remember that strange phone call a couple months ago from Feef, who (of all people!) had been concerned about Laurie Harrison becoming a henchgirl for Bunty O’Toole in some kind of complicated dispute with the Traversers. “(I told Bunty that Britt’d eat Laurie alive,)” Feef’d mutter-fretted.
-That hadn’t happened, so far as Vicki knew… not that Vicki would know if it had happened... mentally kicking herself for always meaning to worry more about Laurie, and postponing it over and over again... but now was not the time to fuss over Laurie either.
+Remember that strange phone call a couple months ago from Feef, who (of all people) had been concerned about Laurie Harrison becoming a henchgirl for Bunty O’Toole in some kind of complicated dispute with the Traversers. “(I told Bunty that Britt’d eat Laurie alive,)” Feef’d mutter-fretted.
+That hadn’t happened, so far as Vicki knew, not that Vicki would know if it had; mentally kicking herself yet again for always meaning to worry more about Laurie, and postponing it over and over... but now was not the time to fuss about that either.
 Focus on Britt.

-Spacyjane’d told the cops investigating Madeline Wrippley’s rooftop freakout that she’d seen a whitehaired weirdo “Haint” waiting by a VTHS stairwell, the week before his manifestation at the Petty Hills Harvest Brawl.
-Vicki turned to ask Space (softly singing “Stardust” beside her in the Continental’s backseat) if this Haint had been waiting there with Britt Groningen—
+Spacyjane’d told the cops investigating Madeline Wrippley’s rooftop freakout that she’d seen a whitehaired weirdo “Haint” standing by a VTHS stairwell, the week before his manifestation at the Petty Hills Harvest Brawl.
+Vicki turned to ask Space (softly singing “Stardust” beside her in the Continental’s backseat) if this Haint had been standing by the stairwell with Britt Groningen—

-—but just then the gate to the Shoreward Club swung open before them.
-Taller and grander than Sunny Squash Court’s; reminiscent of the pointy-topped iron fence that had shielded curious kindergarteners from probably-haunted houses on Manderley Avenue back in Pfiester Park.
+—but just then the gate to the Shoreward Club swung open for them.
+Taller and grander than Sunny Squash Court’s; reminiscent of the pointy-topped iron fence that had shielded curious kindergarteners from probably-haunted houses on Manderley Avenue, back in Pfiester Park.
 You almost expected to hear the Wicked Witch of the West’s sentinels chanting ohh-EEE-ohh YOHHHH-ohh—

-—till the gate stuck open with a portentous SKRONNNNG, followed by some City-style cursing by the gatekeeper that dwindled in the distance as Joss’s father sped them away and around the Stonehenge Circle.
+—till the gate stuck open with a portentous SKRONNNNG, followed by City-style cursing by the gatekeeper that dwindled in the distance as Joss’s father sped them through and around the Stonehenge Circle.

 “Jeez, I didn’t know Skinner worked here too,” quipped Joss in the frontseat.

-—yet the lobby was already crammed with incoming guests, thanks to the Xeroxed hospitality of the Carstairs sisters.
+—yet its lobby was already crammed with incoming guests, thanks to the Xeroxed hospitality of the Carstairs sisters.
 A line from The Great Gatsby popped into Vicki’s head—“I like large parties, they’re so intimate”—which she and Joss had laughed over in Mrs. Mallouf’s class.
-The youthful mob thronging this foyer might’ve been transported here from Gatsby’s mansion, half a century ago and halfway across the continent; except that at Shoreward everybody was in “fancy dress” instead of Twenties chic, and would soon be dancing not to Charleston-y jazz but the whubb whubb whubb of deejayed disco.
+The youthful mob thronging this foyer might’ve been transported here from Gatsby’s mansion, half a century ago and halfway across the continent; except that at Shoreward everybody wore “fancy dress” instead of Twenties chic, and soon would be dancing not to Charleston-y jazz but the whubb whubb whubb of deejayed disco.
 That is, if they weren’t all chucked out on their ears first: the club’s staff, outnumbered more and more every minute, seemed like docents at a museum or art gallery faced with busload after busload of hyperactive schoolchildren.
-Even a crew of industrial-strength bouncers might’ve struggled to ride herd on this lot; Shoreward had only a dozen or so butler-and-parlormaid types on hand, while the club’s regular Saturday night habitués damned Winifred Carstairs for this raucous incursion as they barricaded themselves in the card room and smoking room and library.
+Even a crew of industrial-strength bouncers might’ve struggled to ride herd on this lot; Shoreward had only a dozen or so butler-and-parlormaid types, so the club’s regular Saturday night habitués damned Winifred Carstairs for this raucous incursion as they barricaded themselves inside the card room and smoking room and library.

 “Barbaric beargarden!” thundered one old stormcloud as he shot the bolt in the library’s lock.

 “Hiiee,” went Isabel, loudly but flatly, with little of her characteristic oozy-coo.
-Though subdued she looked a luscious treat in her sequined Mardi Gras mask and lion tamer’s outfit, with a white top hat on her goldilocks and black fishnets on her goldilegs, plus a realistic whip and miniature chair to curb the hornyboy hoi polloi.
-“You guys seen my stupid lion anywhere?”
+Though subdued she looked a luscious treat in her sequined Mardi Gras mask and lion tamer’s outfit, sporting a white top hat on her goldilocks and black fishnets on her goldilegs, plus a realistic whip and miniature chair to curb the hornyboy hoi polloi.
+“You guyees see my stupid lion anywhere?”

-“I’ll help you hunt for him,” offered Spacyjane, sounding positively proud for once of Izzy-Whizzy as Floramour’s Embodiment; and in a twinkling they were swallowed up by the crush.
+“I’ll help you hunt for him,” offered Spacyjane, sounding positively proud for once of Izzy-Whizzy as Floramour’s Embodiment; and in a twinkling they disappeared into the crush.

 Oh Gahd we’ve lost Space—Jenna’s gonna kill us! thought Vicki as she got a firmer grip on Joss’s zootsuited arm.
 Kathleen won’t appreciate it either, and I went and promised her a nice Christmas present…